 This is a very effective strategy you can deploy when using social media to sell your home in Seattle.
 Traditionally, agents sold homes by getting them into the MLS database and then after generating some interest there, holding an open house soon after.
 The problem with this tactic was that buyers didn’t have much time to plan ahead in order to view the home.
 Much better is the “coming-soon” strategy made effective by social media.
 Unfortunately, the NW MLS used in Seattle wants a monopoly on housing information (as much as possible) and therefore prohibits agents from advertising homes that are not listed in the MLS.

 How it would work is this: You place an ad on Instagram, Facebook, and Zillow announcing your home as coming soon, but you don’t put it on the MLS yet, which gives you (as the seller) more leverage.
 A lot of times, buyers who have lost out to higher bidders are looking specifically for coming soon homes so they can get the jump on other buyers.
 And this kind of motivated buyer is exactly what you want.

 The good news is that in the Seattle market, things are so hot right now, most homes are selling within a month of being listed.
 Many go faster than that and with multiple offers as well.
 Talk to your listing agent to make sure you are ready to hit the ground running when your home hits the market.

 Use a Real Estate Agent with Social Media Expertise

-If you’re serious about using social media to sell your home in Shoreline, you’ll definitely want to hire a real estate agent with social media expertise.
+If you’re serious about using social media to sell your home in Seattle, you’ll definitely want to hire a real estate agent with social media expertise.
 A good agent is skilled in using all the social media channels to help sellers get the widest exposure possible and to do so in ways that appeal to online home shoppers.